-- All students are always required to have a Student Identification Card on while attending school. - Students are not allowed to deface identification cards.
-Information on the ID must be clearly visible. - Replacement "ID" cards cost is \$5.00.
-Lanyard replacement cost is \$1.00. - IDs are required to attend all Pershing events.
+- Students are always required to have a Student Identification Card while attending school.
+Students without their school IDs will have the option of purchasing a temporary ID or serving a detention. - Students are not allowed to deface identification cards.
+Information on the ID must be clearly visible. - Replacement "ID" cards cost \$5.00.
+Lanyard replacement cost is \$1.00.
+Temporary ID cost is \$1.00. - IDs are required to attend all Pershing events.